The year 1934 saw the domination of racing through German technological might in

 superiority.
 Scuderia Ferrari was tasked by Alfa Romeo to build their own super car.

-Long-time Ferrari designer Luigi Bazzi, did not resort to half measures.
+Long-time Ferrari technical director Luigi Bazzi, did not resort to half measures.
 Leading

 this mad adventure, a team of